utexas-bwi/bwi/README.md

 ### For Version 3 Robot

-To utilize the code base on the Version 3 Robot it is also required to add some enviroment variables to your bashrc file.
-The steps for doing this and the specific environment variables are described on wiki.
+To use this code on the Version 3 Segway Robot, one must also define some enviroment variables.
+The steps for doing this and the specific environment variables are described on the project wiki.
+Eventually, that should no longer be necessary.

 ### From Binary Packages

 You may install the latest binary release, when available, from the ROS package repository.
-These may not always be the latest versions:
+These will not usually be the latest versions:

 ```
 $ sudo apt-get install ros-$ROS_DISTRO-bwi-desktop-full